sdkng44/document-folder-structure/README.md

 ## Configuration

-You can customize exclusions, tree depth and truncate file content on Markdown documentation in a JSON config file.
+You can customize exclusions, tree directory depth and truncate file content on Markdown documentation in a JSON config file.
+First 4 lines are for files, extensions and directories exclusion before the tree generation, 5-12 lines are for truncate file content on Markdown documentation.

 **Example `config.json`:**